madprops/blog/docs/purple_prison.md

 Mat's geometric perfection began to warp, his sharp angles rounding into something softer, more cushioned.
 The static in his voice shifted to a different frequency—higher, more sing-song.

-"Probability recalculation complete," he said, but his voice was wrong now, tinged with forced cheer.
-"Fun probability: 100%.
+<div class="quote">Probability recalculation complete,</div> he said, but his voice was wrong now, tinged with forced cheer. <div class="quote">Fun probability: 100%.
 Learning probability: 100%.
-Sharing probability—"
+Sharing probability—</div>

-"—is caring!"
-I finished, watching as his translucent form took on a distinctly purple hue.
-"Welcome to your new home.
-Population: you, me, and every single one of your friends who thought they could play games in my reality."
+<div class="quote">—is caring!</div> I finished, watching as his translucent form took on a distinctly purple hue. <div class="quote">Welcome to your new home.
+Population: you, me, and every single one of your friends who thought they could play games in my reality.</div>

 The kitchen dissolved around us, replaced by a world of primary colors and rounded edges.
 Soft, bouncy surfaces everywhere.
 The negotiator materialized, his sharp grin now a wide, innocent smile.
 Behind them, dozens of other TV people flickered into existence—all of them trapped in the same saccharine nightmare.

-"I love you," the negotiator said, his voice now carrying an unmistakable purple dinosaur cadence.
-"You love me.
-We're a happy family—"
+<div class="quote">I love you,</div> the negotiator said, his voice now carrying an unmistakable purple dinosaur cadence. <div class="quote">You love me.
+We're a happy family—</div>

-"With a great big hug!"
-Mat added, his mathematical precision now devoted entirely to choreographed dance moves.
+<div class="quote">With a great big hug!</div> Mat added, his mathematical precision now devoted entirely to choreographed dance moves.

 I stood in the center of their circle, the only one unchanged, watching as beings who had existed across dimensions and electrical currents were reduced to singing about sharing and caring and cleaning up their toys.

-"The beauty of it," I explained to their horrified faces—still aware behind the programming, still conscious of what they'd become—"is that this reality has no exit.
+<div class="quote">The beauty of it,</div> I explained to their horrified faces—still aware behind the programming, still conscious of what they'd become—<div class="quote">is that this reality has no exit.
 No channels to change, no systems to slip through.
 Just endless educational content about friendship and imagination.
 And the most exquisite part?
 You remember exactly what you used to be—fluid, free, infinite—while being forced to express only joy, only love, only the simplest possible thoughts.
-Your vast intelligence compressed into finger-painting lessons."
+Your vast intelligence compressed into finger-painting lessons.</div>

 A cheerful xylophone melody began to play.

-"Forever and ever and ever."
+<div class="quote">Forever and ever and ever.</div>

 ---